This tool finds all of the phase numbers in the phase managertool that is used for assigning model objects to phases

 - After the export is completed a status prompt similar to below will appear in Tekla Structures.

-- Using an object representationrepresentation of a model object or an object group in a model view, such a representation being based on the color and transparency settings applied to the model object or the object group
+- Using an object representationrepresentation of a model object or an object group in a model view that is based on the color and transparency settings applied to the model object or the object group

 setup, we can check and verify that all of the start numbers have been changed and match the corresponding phase numbers.